+What are low-value pools

-UCA adopt most of the former rules for a low-value pool.
-From 1 July 2001, the decline in value of certain depreciating assets can be worked out through a low-value pool.
+The decline in value of certain depreciating assets can be worked out through a low-value pool.

 Low-value pools established before 1 July 2001 continue and are treated as if they were established under UCA.
 Use the closing balance of the pool worked out under the former rules to start working out the decline in value of the depreciating assets in the pool under UCA.